 What Is Chronic Venous Insufficiency?

-The veins in your body must often fight gravity to keep moving blood up towards your heart.
+The veins in your body must often fight gravity to keep moving blood up toward your heart.
 Muscles in your legs help the process by squeezing the veins when you walk or make other movements.
 As the blood flows up, one-way valves inside your veins prevent it from flowing backward and pooling in your legs.

 Sometimes your veins and the valves inside become damaged or don’t work as they should.
 Chronic venous insufficiency (CVI) happens when your veins can't effectively send oxygen-depleted blood back up into your heart from other parts of your body.